Adam Cahan: Background and personal life

 A New York native, Cahan holds an undergraduate degree from Brown University and an MBA from Columbia Business School with Beta Gamma Sigma Honors.
 His father, Dr. Amos Cahan, was a hematologist and the owner of Knickerbocker Biologicals, a medical diagnostics company that became part of Pfizer.

-He married Alice Larkin, a British fashion designer, in 2002 and had two daughters with her.
+He married Samantha Kluge, the daughter of billionaire telecommunications executive John Werner Kluge, on April 20, 1997.
+The marriage was annulled less than a year later.
+He married Alice Larkin, a British fashion designer, in 2002 and they had two daughters.
 They divorced in 2014.
 On June 25, 2015, he welcomed daughter Alaska with Russian-American model Anne Vyalitsyna.

 Cahan lives in San Francisco.
-Adam Cahan was a member of the Supervisory Board of ProSiebenSat.1 Media AG from June 2014 until the completion of the SE conversion in July 2015.
+Cahan was a member of the Supervisory Board of ProSiebenSat.1 Media AG from June 2014 until the completion of the SE conversion in July 2015.
 Since completion of the conversion, he has been a member of the Supervisory Board of ProSiebenSat.1 Media SE.
 His current term of office will regularly end with the conclusion of the Annual Shareholders' Meeting in 2019.